MicrosoftDocs/Viva/Viva/engage/mto-setup.md

 ---
-title: "Set up a multi-tenant organization for Viva Engage"
+title: "Set up a multitenant organization for Viva Engage"
-description: "How to set up Viva Engage as a multi-tenant organization." ms.reviewer: ahosford ms.author: v-bvrana
+description: "How to set up Viva Engage as a multitenant organization." ms.reviewer: ahosford ms.author: v-bvrana
 author: Starshine89